 top of page

-These fun feelings games focus on teaching, understanding, and expression emotions.
+These fun therapeutic feelings games for kids, teens, and adults focus on teaching, understanding, emotional health, and emotional expression.

 Ready to roll the therapy dice?
 How about name that feeling?
-If these games don’t have you laughing they might bring you to tears.
+If these fun and therapeutic games don’t have you laughing they might bring you to tears.

-The most important thing with emotions games is to be flexible.
+The most important thing with emotion games is to be flexible.
 Let your group set the tone.
-Feel free to change up the game, or allow group members to play by their own rules.
+Feel free to change up the rules, or allow group members to play by their own guidelines.
+The same goes for individual clients.
+Don't necessarily worry about following the rules.
+It's more about the experience.

 1. FEELOPOLY